sriveravi/sriveravi.github.io/README.md

 bundle add webrick
 ~~~

+## Pictures
+I get most of the slick graphics from: https://pixabay.com

 **WhatATheme** is a customizable Jekyll Portfolio theme which supports blogging.
 You can use this theme in order to create an elegant, fully responsive portfolio.

 #### You can checkout the [**Demo Here**](https://thedevslot.github.io/WhatATheme/) :boom: